 Kedarnath in Uttarakhand had revered as the northernmost and closest jyotirlinga to Lord Shiva’s eternal abode of Mount Kailash.
 Kedarnath is a part of Hinduism’s short Char Dham pilgrimage circuit.

-It has many famous attractions, including Jageshwar Dham, which is worth visiting.
+It has many famous attractions, including Jageshwar Dham, worth visiting.